samlawhon/overpass-graph/README.md

 ### Optional Arguments
 #### Basic Optional Arguments
 `OverpassGraph.graph` takes a number of optional keyword arguments.
-* To make a graph undirected, pass `directed: false` to the function (by default, graphs are directed).
+* To make a graph undirected, pass `directed: false` to the method (by default, graphs are directed).
-* To make a graph with metric distance values as opposed to imperial, pass `metric: true` to the function (by default, graphs use the imperial system)
+* To make a graph with metric distance values as opposed to imperial, pass `metric: true` to the method (by default, graphs use the imperial system)

 #### Filtering
 `OverpassGraph.graph` allows you to filter the types of roads contained in the graph.
 As the library creates graphs using OpenStreetMap (OSM) data, this filtering is done using the OSM data model.
-By default, the function queries for all *ways* with the key *highway* (OSM's key for identifying any type of road, street or path).
-You may restrict which *highway* values the function queries for (and hence builds a graph from).
+By default, the method queries for all *ways* with the key *highway* (OSM's key for identifying any type of road, street or path).
+You may restrict which *highway* values the method queries for (and hence builds a graph from).
 This is done in two different ways:
 * To specify which *highway* values you would like to build a graph from, pass an array of allowed OSM *highway* values to the filtered values.
 The following would return a graph built from all the primary and secondary *highway*s in the specified bounding box:
 ```
 OverpassGraph.graph(..., filtered_values: ['primary', 'secondary'])
 ```
 * To query for all *highway* values except for a specified few which are not allowed, you must pass two keyword arguments to `overpass_graph`.
-    * First, to specify that you wish to prevent certain *highway* values and allow all others, pass the keyword argument `filter_by_allowing: false` to the function.
+    * First, to specify that you wish to prevent certain *highway* values and allow all others, pass the keyword argument `filter_by_allowing: false` to the method.
-    * Second, pass in the not-allowed values to the `overpass_graph` function using the filtered values keyword argument.
+    * Second, pass in the not-allowed values to the `overpass_graph` method using the filtered values keyword argument.
 The following would return a graph with all ways of type *highway* except for 'secondary' *highway*s:
     ```
     OverpassGraph.graph(..., filter_by_allowing: false, filtered_values: ['secondary'])
     ```